Table of Contents

 Auto-Updating a Google Drive Resource

-The format of the URL for auto-updating a spreadsheet from google drive is:
+The format of the URL for auto-updating a spreadsheet from Google Drive is as follows:

 https://docs.google.com/spreadsheets/d/FILE_ID/export?format=xlsx